What Questions to Ask when Buying Life Insurance?

 All policies are different, so it’s important that you read the Product Disclosure Statement (PDS) before purchasing a policy.
 This document goes into detail about what’s included and excluded, along with the terms and conditions of the policy.

 If your policy includes any additional features, such as premium-free child cover or an advance for funeral expenses, this should also be explained in the PDS.
-If you have any questions about the PDS or what is included in your life cover, do not hesitate to ask your insurer or financial adviser.
+If you have any questions about the PDS or what is included in your life cover, do not hesitate to ask your insurer or life insurance specialist.

 5. What are my premiums?